 Full course description

-- logic model of the problem,
+- conducting a needs assessment and drafting a logic model of the problem,

-- program outcomes and objectives,
+- determining program outcomes and objectives,

-- program production,
+- planning program evaluations.

 After this course, students can: